Welcome to Iceland

 Pre-register your travel

 All passengers traveling to Iceland are required to fill out a pre-registration form prior to their arrival.
 This also applies to Icelandic citizens.
-See all information hereLink opens in a new tab.
+You can fill out the pre-registration form hereLink opens in a new tab.

 This link will take you to the official information page about COVID-19 in Iceland.
 The Directorate of Health and The Department of Civil Protection and Emergency Management are responsible for the website.

 Passengers who have been affected with COVID-19 more than 14 days ago but less then 180 days ago and are unable to present a negative COVID-19 test are allowed to present their positive test that is more than 14 days old along with the certificate of previous infection.